Keio University

 Thinking About the History of Biological Evolution from a Manga Artist's Perspective

 The fact that humanity can go outside Earth means we can also take other Earth creatures with us.
 Life was born on Earth and spread to every possible environment on Earth through trial and error, but it could never go outside Earth.
 With the birth of humanity, for the first time, it became possible to spread life born on Earth beyond it.
-Isn't this incredible?
+Isn't this amazing?
 Perhaps biological evolution had a direction from the beginning of wanting to go beyond Earth, and for that, it had to give birth to humanity.
-This is a manga artist's delusion, but I feel this kind of perspective when looking at dinosaurs and animals.
+This is a manga artist's delusion, but I feel that kind of perspective when looking at dinosaurs and animals.

 It is said that Homo sapiens, born in Africa about 150,000 to 200,000 years ago, spread throughout the world, and I feel the home of that soul there.
 In many senses, the starting point is there.
-Within that, you can think about various things: what humans have obtained and what we must aim for from now on.
+Within that, you can think about various things—what humans have obtained and what we must aim for from now on.
 I want you to place yourself in such a front line and feel things by looking at them from multiple perspectives.

 Thank you for your kind attention today.